Cwohaocai/HW-docs-test/source/Robot_kit/RaspberryPi/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MasterPi
+RaspberryPi
 ==================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   MasterPi/masterpi_4b.md
+   :caption: MasterPi

-   MasterPi/masterpi_5.md
+   MasterPi/index

 * :ref:`genindex`
 * :ref:`modindex`